 In my sculpture, I use natural materials to create symbolic images from mythology, fairy tales, dreams, and religious traditions.
-My work aims to do things.
-First, to encourage a personal experience of mystery by connecting nature, spirit, imagination, and art.
-Second, through this experience, to open new revelations of meaning.
+My work encourages a personal experience of mystery by connecting nature, spirit, imagination, and art.
+Through this experience, I hope to open new revelations of meaning.

 According to depth psychologist, C.G.
 Jung, symbols only remain alive when open to new layers of meaning.
 When a common symbolic image—such as the wedding cake in my sculpture Hieros Gamos—is rendered in natural materials such as wood, moss, lichen, and stone—the viewer is startled with new possibilities of meaning.
 Incantare is Italian for enchanted.
 My hope is that the viewer will be enchanted by the work and discovery rich new layers of meaning.

 This body of work began six years ago in the forest when I picked up a mossy stick.
 I waved it in the air like a magic wand all the way home.
 That stick became Eve, the prototype for my work.

 Marc Chagall with his metaphoric and poetic cocktail of symbols, storytelling, and the unconscious.